anilberdogan/SoloChess-Monte-Carlo-Tree-Search/README.md

 # SoloChess-MonteCarloTree

-Playing SoloChess game with Monte Carlo Tree Search Algorithm
+In this project I implemented a Monte Carlo Tree Search Algorithm to SoloChess game without using any libraries.
+There is video link in description for presentation of project.